 The Ocean Dream Award for Women and Indigenous People

-Open to full-time students who will be enrolled in any year of study of Bridge Watch Rating, Electro-Technical Officer, Marine Engineering Technology, Marine Engineering Management Technology, Marine Mechanical Technician, Marine Navigation Technology, Marine Navigation Management Technology, or Ship’s Cook at the Strait Area Campus or Fishing Vessel Operations and Leadership at the Shelburne Campus.
+Open to full-time students who will be enrolled in any year of study of Bridge Watch Rating, Marine Engineering Management Technology, Marine Engineering Technology, Marine Navigation Management Technology, Marine Navigation Technology, or Ship’s Cook at the Strait Area Campus or Fishing Vessel Operations and Leadership at the Shelburne Campus.

 Application assessment will consider

-• Self-identification: Female and/or Indigenous with registered status recognized by the Government of Canada.
+- Self-identification: Female and/or Mi’kmaw/Indigenous student with registered status recognized by the Government of Canada.
 The Mi’kmaw Economic Benefits Office of Nova Scotia (MEBO) will coordinate the review and confirmation of Indigenous applicants to ensure they meet all tuition bursary criteria

 About the award